IbrahimElshafey/LocalResumableFunction/_Documents/_Efficient Wait Matching.md

 ﻿

 # Efficient Wait Matching
-* MatchKeys not duplicate for same (MethodGroupId,FunctionId)
-* One Call for Service (No use `ProcessMatchedWait(int waitId, int pushedCallId)` but `ProcessCall(int pushedCallId)`
-	* Query waits to get which services will be called
-	* Call `ProcessCall(int pushedCallId)` for each service
+* Create table wait template
 * The service will evaluate match and set data if matched for each wait
 * For waits that use the same input/output types the deserialization will made once
 * Keep in mind that "One wait match per call per function
 * Evaluate match does not need data load
 * Serialize pushed call once for same group methods

 # Serialization
-* Fast serialization and deserialization for [Use MessagePack]
+* Fast serialization and deserialization for [Use MessagePack/BinaryPack]
 	* StateObject https://github.com/rikimaru0345/Ceras
 	* Wait ExtraData
-	* Pushed Calls
+	* Pushed Call [Info/Data]

 # Expression Serialization
 	* https://github.com/reaqtive/reaqtor/tree/main/Nuqleon/Core/LINQ/Nuqleon.Linq.Expressions.Bonsai